The Best Beginner Longboard

 Sifting Through The Bullshit

 Now the truth is, there are good stories out there with crap product at the helm.
 Sometimes people hook immediately into the flow of the longboard.
 They fall in love and never look back, no matter what they’re riding.
-That was actually my own personal story, and though I bought my first beginner longboard before Amazon took over, I bought my first complete for exactly $69.99 on eBay.
-I fell in love and here I am today, so enamored with longboard riding that I aim to make a living by doing it as much as possible.
-That I dream about shapes and ergonomics and conveying messages through art.
-And finding a path across the Rocky Mountains and backpacking in the mountains on a great American wheelieboard adventure.
+That was actually my own personal story, and though I bought my first beginner longboard before Amazon took over, I purchased my first complete for exactly $69.99 on eBay.

 But I’ll tell you what happened with that cheap board.
-I replaced it as soon as I could afford to.
-The wheels had no grip and wore down super fast, the board surprisingly never broke but I couldn’t take a hard turn without it flopping against the ground, and the trucks were terribly unstable.
+I replaced it as soon as I could afford to, which turned out to be about 6 months before buying an entirely new longboard setup.
+The wheels had no grip and wore down super fast, the board surprisingly never broke but I couldn’t take a hard turn without it bottoming out against the ground, and the trucks were terribly unstable and I would get wobbles frequently.
 I was never advised toward any safety gear because the longboard company I bought a board from looked at me as a sale and not as an investment.
 And they looked at their longboard as a commodity and not as a relationship.
-I eventually took a big fall and even took some away from skateboarding.
+I eventually took a big fall and even took some time away from skateboarding.

 Frankly, it just plain pisses me off to see poor product proliferating across websites aimed at nothing but gathering your clicks and relaying a cookie toward an Amazon page for some cheap commodity product that may fail another would-be longboarder.
 This is my fear.
 That poor experiences result in less skating.
 My goal is to inspire would-be longboarders to find their proper experience and have a proper go at it with the right tools for the job, and my expectation is that through these experiences, we can grow beginner longboard riders into lifelong, passionate enthusiasts.
 Or at least people who just enjoy going out for a rip once in a while.